 Andy Reid is one of the most well known and influential swing dancers out there.
 Since he started dancing in the late nineties, Andy has left an indelible mark on the dance scene.
 Andy's style is a balance of the refined and the eccentric.
 His proficiency with rhythm and partnering make his dancing rich and inspiring to watch and experience.
 While Andy specializes in and is passionate about the original styles of Lindy Hop, his dancing is a mix of many influences, is always inventive, and is never encumbered by labels.

-Jenny & Christian have been teaching together since 2011 and are highly sought-after instructors the world over.
-They are known for their ability to deliver clear, engaging instruction that makes dancing accessible to students of all experience levels.
-Their thoughtful approach to teaching creates a learning experience that challenges students to experiment, explore rigorous concepts, and never go too long without laughing and having fun.
+Jenny has been teaching together with her partner Christian since 2011 and is a highly sought-after instructor the world over.
+She is known for her ability to deliver clear, engaging instruction that makes dancing accessible to students of all experience levels.
+Her thoughtful approach to teaching creates a learning experience that challenges students to experiment, explore rigorous concepts, and never go too long without laughing and having fun.